bmurrtech/0-100-days-cloud-engineer/README.md

 # Day 10

+# Kemp LoadMaster
-## Kemp LoadMaster - Enterprise Load-balancer Setup on ProxMox
+- An Enterprise Load-balancer Setup on ProxMox
 - First-off, why use a load-balancer?
   - **Industry-standard Epic-ness**: If you want to fit in with the cool kids (NASA, Harvard University, Apple, EA, Sony, US Army, JPMorgan, and more!) then you want the Kemp LoadMaster for your homelab.
   - **Custom Domain URL Access**: Access your Plex/Jellyfin server by entering a custom URL (ex. https://<your_custom_domain_name.com>).
 So, if you want to  access your homelab services (i.e. NAS files, Plex/Jellyfin media server, Prologue audiobooks, VMs, etc.) remotely (when you are not connected to your home network), you will want a load balancer.